 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment12/28/01 (U.S. District Court: Judge)

-Sentence Prisoner's Petition
+Sentence06/10/14 Prisoner's Petition

 State's Return of Writ

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision Decision:

-Supreme Court Decision
+Supreme Court Decision05/30/17

 U.S. Supreme Court Review REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

 Filed in Trial Court State's Brief

 Trial Court Decision Oral Argument

 Court of Appeals Decision Decision

 Supreme Court Decision

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision Decision or Certiorari Denial

 Supreme Court Decision

-- Status in State Courts as of 12/31/16: Pending in the Ohio Supreme Court on direct appeal from the 2014 resentencing; Pending in the trial court on Robert's postconviction relief petition. - Status in Federal Courts as of 12/31/16: No capital proceeding pending.
+- Status in State Courts as of 12/31/17: Pending in the U.S. Supreme Court on Robert's petition for a writ of certiorari on her direct appeal from the 2014 resentencing; Pending in the trial court on Robert's postconviction relief petition. - Status in Federal Courts as of 12/31/17: No capital proceeding pending.

-On 08/02/06, the Ohio Supreme Court affirmed Roberts' conviction on direct appeal, but vacated Roberts' death sentence, and remanded to the trial court for resentencing.
+On 08/02/06, the Ohio Supreme Court affirmed Roberts' conviction on direct appeal, but vacated her death sentence, and remanded to the trial court for resentencing.
 On 10/29/07, the trial court again sentenced Roberts to death.
 On 10/22/13, the Ohio Supreme Court again vacated Roberts' death sentence and ordered a new sentencing determination based only upon the information contained in the record.
-On 04/30/14, the trial court again sentenced Roberts to death.
-On 06/10/14, the trial court issued a corrected sentencing entry.
-Roberts appealed to the Ohio Supreme Court on 06/13/14.
-(Note: Oral argument was held on 02/07/17.)
+In a 06/10/14 corrected entry, the trial court again sentenced Roberts to death, which the Ohio Supreme Court affirmed on 05/30/17.
+Roberts filed a petition for a writ of certiorari in the U.S. Supreme Court on 12/08/17.
+(Note: The U.S. Supreme Court denied certiorari on 02/20/18.)
 Meanwhile, on 02/17/15, Roberts filed motion to amend her 2008 postconviction petition.
 On 08/28/15, the State filed a motion for summary judgment.
 (Note: Dates reflect the 2014 resentencing.)